 These cookies taste amazing and are super soft and chewy…just the way a chocolate chip cookie should be!
 They’re perfectly crispy on the edges and are filled with sweet chocolate chips in every bite.
 My mouth is watering just talking about them. :)

-These really are the best cookies in the world (according to my husband and kids at least).
+These really are the best cookies (according to my husband and kids at least).
 And everyone who tries them always asks for the recipe.
-Trust me, they are that good!

 A Simple Secret Ingredient

-Making chocolate chip cookies with cornstarch helps make the texture extra thick and delicious.
+Making this chocolate chip cookie recipe with cornstarch helps make the texture extra thick and delicious.
 It’s an easy way to elevate your cookies without hardly any work.
-If you don’t have corn starch on hand, you can add an extra Tablespoon or two of flour in it’s place.
+If you don’t have corn starch on hand, you can add an extra Tablespoon or two of flour in its place.